suragch/mongol_converter/README.md

 # Mongol Converter

+*The new version of this project is available at https://github.com/suragch/cyrillicconverter.*

 A Cyrillic to Mongolian converter built with Flutter.
 The backend is hosted with PocketBase.

 ## Updating the Flutter app